Worldwide Guide to Women in Leadership

 Deputy Reigning Mayor, Senator of Justice and Mayor of Berlin 2002-06.
 Minister of Justice of Sachsen-Anhalt 1994-2002.

-Second Mayor, Deputy Chief of the Government and since 2001 Senator of Social Affairs and Family.
+Second Mayor, Deputy Chief of the Government and Senator of Social Affairs and Family 2001-08.
 Only three of nine member of the government are women, and only

 Birgit Diezel, Thüringen

 Minister of Finance since 2002 and before that Secretary of State of Finance from 1999.
-She is the only female member of the CDU-government.
+Until 2008 she was the only female member of the CDU-government.
+Acting Minister President January-April and September 2009, Vice-Chairperson of the Local CDU and Acting Chair from 2009 and President of the Parliament 2009

 Deputy Mayor of Berlin-Kreuzberg 1999, Secretary of State of Labour, Social Affairs and Women in Berlin 1999-2002, Secretary of State of Urban Development 2002-04, Senator of Urban Development since 2003 and Deputy Chief of Government and Mayor of Berlin. (b.
 1946-).